pmarques/silabs-firmware-builder/README.md

 the Silicon Labs Configurator (slc) and the Simplicity Commander standalone utility.

-Both **RCP Multi-PAN** firmware for use concurrent communication over Zigbee and Thread and **EmberZNet NCP** firmware is built.
+Both **RCP Multi-PAN** firmware for use concurrent communication over Zigbee and Thread and **EmberZNet NCP** firmware are built.
 The **RCP Multi-PAN** firmware can be used with the Home Assistant [SiliconLabs Zigbee/OpenThread Multiprotocol](https://github.com/home-assistant/addons/tree/master/silabs-multiprotocol) add-on, whereas the **EmberZNet NCP** version is used in pure Zigbee environments.

 ## Building locally

 To build a firmware locally, the build container can be reused.
-The **package** ``silabs-firmware-builder`` on the right-hand side of the github page explains how to reuse the pre-built docker container.
+The page for the **package** ``silabs-firmware-builder`` on the right-hand side of the github page shows how to reuse the pre-built docker container.
 You can then start the container locally with a build directory bind-mounted, e.g.,

 ```sh